xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 {--------------------------------------------------------------}
 ```

-This procedure works very much like our old Match.
+This procedure works very much like our old `Match`.
 It insists on
 finding a semicolon as the next token.
 Having found it, it skips
 to the next one.

-Since a  semicolon follows a statement, procedure Block is almost
+Since a  semicolon follows a statement, procedure `Block` is almost
 the only one we need to change:

 ```delphi